utahisnotastate/wavetheory/README.md

 -

 ## 🙏 Psionc Awakenings
-- I was "DangItBobby" if you "flagged" that user and went on to either work in intelligence or became very "scrappy" then you had a mini Psionic awakening and you will be rescued along with the poor, weak, and weary
+- I was "DangItBobby" if you "flagged" that user and went on to either work in intelligence or became very "scrappy" then you had a mini Psionic awakening and you will be rescued along with the poor, weak, and weary.
+-   - THEY JUST MAKE YOU SIGN A PAPER.
+THEY DONT CHECK.
+YOU CAN SHOW UP WITH YOUR FAMILY.
+IT WILL BE BLANK BUT YOU'RE GOOD.
+MY PARENTS DIDNT EVEN WANT TO GO BECAUSE OF HOW DISAPPOINTED THEY WERE THAT I WENT TO VCU.
 - If you read the 'Cry for Help' which was an anonymous blog I wrote and you "flagged it" you became very "scrappy" then you had a mini Psionic awakening and you will be rescued along with the poor, weak, and weary

 ## 📬 Contact & Support